This information is correct as of the original publishing date. Subsequent advances in technology may result in different instructions being needed.

 Intel has a long history of working with the software community and making strides in strengthening protections of operating systems and software running on modern computer systems.
 As these protections came into effect, adversaries started looking for creative alternatives to bypass these protections.
-Return Oriented Programming (also known as ROP) and Jump Oriented Programming (also known as JOP) are two such techniques that has been gaining popularity.
+Return-oriented programming (ROP) and jump-oriented programming (JOP) are two such techniques that have been gaining popularity.
 JOP or ROP attacks can be particularly hard to detect or prevent because the attacker uses existing code running from executable memory in a creative way to change program behavior.
-What makes it hard to detect or prevent ROP/JOP is the fact that attacker uses existing code running from executable memory.
+What makes it hard to detect or prevent ROP and JOP is the fact that the attacker uses existing code running from executable memory.
 Many software-based detection and prevention techniques have been developed and deployed with limited success.

-ROP is where the attacker relies on RET (return) instruction to stitch together a malicious code flow that was not programmer-intended.
-Per the design, return instructions fetch the address of next instruction from stack (which was pushed on the stack by the prior CALL instruction) and executes instructions from that address.
-In the case of ROP-based attacks, the attacker apriori or at runtime scans for sequence of bytes in existing program code by scanning the program on disk or in memory.
+ROP is where the attacker relies on return (RET) instruction to stitch together a malicious code flow that was not programmer-intended.
+Per the design, RET instructions fetch the address of the next instruction from stack (which was pushed on the stack by the prior CALL instruction) and executes instructions from that address.
+In the case of ROP-based attacks, at runtime the attacker scans for sequence of bytes in existing program code by scanning the program on disk or in memory.
 Figure 1 shows an example of existing instruction stream.

 Figure 1

-This example shows three instructions executed in a sequence (notice there are no RET instructions in this programmer-intended sequence) and corresponding bytes of program in blue boxes below.
-The same set of code bytes, when interpreted starting at an invalid offset, can also mean alternate set of instructions that cause the sequence to end with a RET as shown in the figure below where bytes in red boxes correspond to a different instruction sequence and in this example, each instruction is followed by C3 which corresponds to the return instruction.
-These instruction sequences are called “gadgets”.
+This example shows three instructions run in a sequence (notice there are no RET instructions in this programmer-intended sequence) and the corresponding bytes of program in blue boxes below.
+The same set of code bytes, when interpreted starting at an invalid offset, can also mean an alternate set of instructions that cause the sequence to end with a RET, as shown in the figure below where bytes in red boxes correspond to a different instruction sequence.
+In this example, each instruction is followed by C3, which corresponds to the return instruction.
+These instruction sequences are called “gadgets.”

 Figure 2

-Similarly, other indirect branch instructions, such as Call and Jump indirect can be used to launch variant attacks - called COP (call oriented programming) or JOP (jump oriented programming).
-CET also adds an Indirect Branch Tracking capability to provide software the ability to restrict COP/JOP attacks.
+Similarly, other indirect branch instructions, such as CALL and JUMP indirect can be used to launch variant attacks—call oriented programming (COP) or JOP.
+Intel CET also adds an indirect branch tracking capability to provide software the ability to restrict COP and JOP attacks.

 Reference Links